beodw/ecs-waiting-list/ReadMe.md

-# ECS Pay Front End
+# ECS Pay Waiting List

+## Waiting list for ECS platform.

+### You can find the deployed app at: https://ecs-waiting-list.vercel.app/